ombori/grid-docs/apps/queue/customize-draft-ticket.md

-# Customize the appearance of the Draft ticket Page
+# Customize the appearance of the Confirmed Booking ticket page

 Draft ticket page is the page that the user sees after booking an appointment.